Stanley G. Love: NASA career

+Love served as lead CAPCOM for the Artemis II mission.

 Spaceflight

 STS-122 Atlantis (February 7–20, 2008) was the 24th shuttle mission to visit the International Space Station.
 The primary objective of the flight was to carry the European Space Agency’s Columbus Laboratory module to the Space Station and install it there permanently.
 Love performed two spacewalks to help prepare the Columbus Laboratory for installation, to add two science payloads to the outside of Columbus, and to carry a failed Station gyroscope to the Shuttle for return to Earth.
 STS-122 was also a crew replacement mission, delivering Expedition 16 Flight Engineer Léopold Eyharts, and returning home with Expedition 16 Flight Engineer Daniel Tani.
-The STS-122 mission was accomplished in 12 days, 18 hours, 21 minutes, and 40 seconds, and traveled 5,296,832 statute miles in 203 Earth orbits.
+The STS-122 mission was accomplished in 12 days, 18 hours, 21 minutes, and 39 seconds, and traveled 5296842 mi in 203 Earth orbits.

 Memberships

 Love's memberships include the American Astronomical Society; Division for Planetary Science; the American Geophysical Union; the American Institute of Aeronautics and Astronautics (Associate Fellow); the Meteoritical Society; and the Harvey Mudd College Alumni Association.